-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See definitions of $\hat{a} \in \mathbb{C}$ accelerated filer, $\hat{a} \in \mathbb{C}$ and $\hat{a} \in \mathbb{C}$ growth company $\hat{a} \in \mathbb{C}$ in Rule 12b-2 of the Exchange Act.
+Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 under the Securities Exchange Act of 1934:

-Large accelerated filer a Accelerated filer a Accelerated filer a Accelerated filer

-Emerging growth company
+Large accelerated filer Accelerated filer \times Non-accelerated filer Smaller reporting company \times Emerging growth company \times

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act. â-☐
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act. \Box